librazhd7/gentoo/README.md

 ### why
 keeping track of all the changes made to my system, and resources used along the way. \
-besides keeping an offline copy of the repository, installing a source based distribution like gentoo \
+besides keeping an offline copy of the repository on standby, installing a source based distribution like gentoo \
 and reading docs all day has seriously sharpened my way around linux.

 ### portage